foo123/Abacus/README.md

 # Abacus
-A combinatorics library for Node/XPCOM/JS, PHP, Python, ActionScript
+A combinatorics library for Node/XPCOM/JS, PHP, Python

-**update in progress do not use**

 (php/python implementations in progress)

-**version 0.1.0**
+**version 0.5.0**

 ![abacus combinatorial numbers](/abacus.jpg)

 [Abacus.js](https://raw.githubusercontent.com/foo123/Abacus/master/src/js/Abacus.js),  [Abacus.min.js](https://raw.githubusercontent.com/foo123/Abacus/master/src/js/Abacus.min.js)

-Abacus is a small library containing methods and associated math utilities for (fast) combinatorial scientific computation.
-It builds on (and extends) a [previous project for PHP, Simulacra](https://github.com/foo123/Simulacra).
+`Abacus` is a small generic library containing methods and associated math utilities for (fast) combinatorial object computation.
+It builds on (and extends) a [deprecated previous project for PHP, Simulacra](https://github.com/foo123/Simulacra).

-Abacus uses (for the most part) self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.
+`Abacus` uses (for the most part) self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.

 **see also:**